United States & Foreign

 1998 1c Type-1 (Regular Business Strike Style Reverse From Original Mint Rolls!
 Description: This is the regular business strike variety (Ty-1) the letters AM of AMERICA are close together and almost touching; the designer's initials, FG, (at the right side of the base of the Memorial Building) are spaced well away from the building.
 These are for the person who is buying a ICG Certified Ty-2 (see below) and wants a certified Ty-1 for comparison.
 ICG-66 RD $14.95

 1998 1c Type-2 Wide AM (Proof Style ReverseAll From Original Mint Rolls!
 Description: On the regular business strike variety (Ty-1) the letters AM of AMERICA are close together and almost touching; the designer's initials, FG, (at the right side of the base of the Memorial Building) are spaced well away from the building.
-On the Ty-2 business strike with proof style reverse the letters AM of AMERICA are spaced significantly further apart than on the the Ty-1; the designer's initials, FG, are close to the base of the Memorial Building.
+On the Ty-2 business strike with proof style reverse the letters AM of AMERICA are spaced significantly further apart than on the Ty-1; the designer's initials, FG, are close to the base of the Memorial Building.
 The Ty-2 issue is very scarce on both 1998 and 2000 dated cents.
 In John Wexler's front page Coin World story of January 22, 2001 he reported the discovery of a 2000 dated business strike Lincoln Cent struck with a proof style reverse die.
 Shortly after his announcement the same variety was found on 1998 dated cents.
 As noted by Wexler, since 1993, the reverse dies for the Lincoln Cent have bore noticeable differences between the dies used for general business strikes and those prepared for special proof coinage.
 In fact, in our Coin World VIP tour of the Philadelphia Mint, (that Wexler and I attended in 1998), a Mint spokesman noted that the dies for proof cents were different from business strike dies, with special enhancements of the proof dies implemented for cosmetic reasons.
 It was obvious that the proof style dies were never intended to be used for business strike coinage.
-So far, finds of the Ty-2 variety have proven to be very few and far between with the 1998 about seven times (7x) as scarce as the 2000.
-We offer the 1998 examples as follows: MS63 RD - $35, MS64 - $45, MS65 RD - $75, PCGS MS66RD $235.00
+We offer the 1998 examples as follows: MS63 RD - $25, MS64 - $35, MS65 RD - $49.99, PCGS MS66RD $150.00

 1998 1c Type-2 (Proof Style Reverse) w/"Phantom D" Mintmark!
 From Original Mint State Rolls!
 Some of the 1998 Ty-2 Rev. pieces that came in also exhibit the so-called "Phantom D" Mint Mark; slight traces of the Denver Mint Mark that were left on the 1998 Lincoln cent master hub, modified for use as a Philadelphia hub.
 The so-called "Phantom D" variety was created by the Mint by grinding the Denver Mint Mark off the master hub and then using it to produce a master die for Philadelphia cent die production.
 Traces of the D remained on the master hub and were transferred to the master die and then to working hubs and further on to working dies.
 In general, the "Phantom D" wore off the tooling in short order and thus only shows on coins produced from earlier stages of the Philadelphia cent tooling.
 We make note of them here for those that are interested in acquiring one with the Type 2 reverse.
 MS63 RD - $45, MS64 RD - $55.00